QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

 Here the dimensionless constant $C_\infty$ quantifies the amount of work done.

-A directly observable consequence of the equilibration process is the particle multiplicity which is a measure of the entropy produced in heavy ion collisions~\cite{Muller:2011ra}.
-For a given hydrodynamic attractor, the final entropy for boost invariant expansion is proportional to the initial energy and is given by a simple formula~\cite{Giacalone:2019ldn}
+A directly observable consequence of the equilibration process is the particle multiplicity, which is a measure of the entropy produced in heavy-ion collisions~\cite{Muller:2011ra}.
+For a given hydrodynamic attractor, the final entropy for boost invariant expansion is proportional to the initial energy and is given by the following simple formula~\cite{Giacalone:2019ldn}

-Ref.~\cite{Giacalone:2019ldn} shows that combining the entropy production from hydrodynamic attractors with initial initial state energy deposition in the CGC framework gives a good description of the centrality dependence of measured particle multiplicities.
-This direct connection between initial state and final state quantities allows one to simultaneously extract from experimental data both initial state properties as well as properties of the medium.
+\Ref{Giacalone:2019ldn} showed that combining the entropy production from hydrodynamic attractors with initial state energy deposition in the CGC framework gives a good description of the centrality dependence of measured particle multiplicities.
+In particular, one can extend the original Bjorken estimate~\cite{Bjorken:1982qr} of the initial energy density in heavy-ion collisions to much earlier times.
+For central Pb-Pb collisions at $\sqrt{s_\text{NN}}=2.76\,\text{TeV}$ one finds that $\e(\tau_0)=270\,\text{GeV/fm}^3$ at $\tau_0=0.1\,\text{fm}/c$, which is a nearly 1000 times larger energy density than at the QCD crossover temperature.